shreyanshu09/shreyanshu09/README.md

 <a href="https://shreyanshu09.me/"><img src="https://github.com/shreyanshu09/shreyanshu09/blob/main/image.png" align="right" height="240" /></a>

-As an AI Researcher, I am dedicated to the development and application of diverse algorithms to address real-world challenges.
-Presently, I hold the position of AI Researcher at ALI (Artificial Language Intelligence) Seoul.
+As an AI Researcher, I am deeply passionate about developing and applying diverse algorithms to tackle real-world challenges.
+My primary research areas include Natural Language Processing (NLP), particularly with Large Language Models (LLMs/sLLM), computer vision (image processing), and Vision-Language Models (VLMs).
+I focus on creating compact models that work efficiently on-device and offline.

-My primary focus is on Document AI (LLM, VLM), which involves processing documents containing text, block diagrams, charts, and tables, and converting them into textual or structured data formats.
-This capability enhances the accessibility and interpretability of visual information, aligning with the overarching goal of facilitating knowledge dissemination.

-Additionally, I have contributed to the advancement of AI technologies tailored for open-domain knowledge services, including question-answering systems.
+I have worked extensively on Document AI, focusing on processing documents that contain not only text but also images, block diagrams, charts, and tables.
+I convert these documents into textual or structured data formats, enhancing both accessibility and interpretability.
+Additionally, I have contributed to projects that involve file translation while preserving the original layout, a task that combines both NLP and computer vision techniques to ensure seamless file transformation.

 My academic background includes a Master of Science degree in Artificial Intelligence from Kyungpook National University, South Korea.
-During my tenure at the university, my research efforts were concentrated on the formulation and implementation of algorithms pertinent to natural language processing (NLP).
-Additionally, I contributed to projects in the realm of computer vision (CV).
+During my tenure at the university, my research efforts were concentrated on the formulation and implementation of algorithms pertinent to natural language processing (NLP) and computer vision (CV).

 I am excited to utilize my skills and experience to make a positive impact on the world through AI.